To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 The U-value of glazing is always improved with shading.

 Correctly specified blinds and shutters can significantly reduce the capital and energy running costs of HVAC systems.
-Comparisons of HVAC, lighting, glazing and shading systems are not straightforward as the systems all interact with one another and are interconnected.
+Comparisons of HVAC, lighting, glazing and shading systems are not straightforward as the systems should all interact with one another and are interconnected.

 A positive design benefit for one aspect could negatively affect another.
-In addition, in office buildings the direct transmission of sunlight that can cause thermal discomfort and glare issues will not be solved with a passive solar protective glass nor with a mechanical ventilation system.
+In addition, in office buildings the direct transmission of sunlight that can cause thermal discomfort and glare issues that will not be solved with a passive solar protective glass nor with a mechanical ventilation system.
 In this situation solar shading is the appropriate solution to provide comfort to the building occupants.
 The real savings in buildings will be reflected by improvements in productivity of the employees by providing a comfortable working environment.

 Therefore a holistic approach combining all different aspects is essential.
 It is precisely this holistic requirement which means that solar shading should be considered at the planning phase of a building or building refurbishment.
 Solar control management using blinds and shutters must be a building services consideration.